lsapundzic/Real-Estate-Website/readme.md

 <http://realestateproj.rf.gd/>

+It may be necessary to hard-refresh (Ctrl+Shift+R) the page for it to load accordingly.
+Sometimes the CSS somehow doesn't fully load.

 ### Site Mechanics

 - The website works only with core technologies, vanilla HTML, CSS, JS, and PHP.
 No Bootstrap or jQuery were used.